 An introductory study of humans functioning in society.
 Basic principles of sociology will be experienced including organization, structure, strata, and problems in American society.
 Emphasis will be placed on observational techniques that will help to develop a spirit of active participation in the world.
 Three hours.

-During this course students will be exposed to a wide range of IT topics and terminology.
+During this course students will be exposed to a wide range of computer science topics and terminology.
 Coverage will be divided between personal computer hardware components and troubleshooting, and introductory programming concepts.
 Lab fee required.
 Students keep the PC that they assemble.
 Three hours.

-This course builds on the concepts learned in ISM110.
-Students will use an object-oriented programming language to build programs that solve given problems.
-Prerequisite: ISM110.
-Three hours.
+This course builds on the concepts learned in ISM1150.
+Students will use an object oriented programming language to build programs that solve given proglems.
+Prerequisite: ISM1150.
+Three hours

 An introduction to the profession of teaching.
 Learning experiences are structured both in and out of the classroom with the purpose of assisting the college student in making career decisions relative to the profession, e.g., to teach or not, at which level, and in which subject area.
 Students observe in local schools.
 Three hours.